 Traditional acupuncture aims to help the body remedy itself.
-My original qualification, a degree in Five Element Acupuncture means that I like to pay attention to core imbalances which make up someone’s constitution and personality traits, as well as addressing their symptoms.
+My original qualification, a degree in Five Element Acupuncture means that I like to pay attention to core imbalances which make up someone’s constitution as well as addressing their symptoms.

-Women are increasingly turning towards acupuncture to support them on their journey towards pregnancy and beyond.
+People are increasingly turning towards acupuncture to support them on their journey towards pregnancy and beyond.
 When pregnancy doesn’t come easily, having an acupuncturist there to support you through the monthly downs and alongside whatever fertility route you are taking, can be invaluable.
 I have a special interest in acupuncture for fertility and am currently doing further training in this topic.

 Please note, due to Covid-19 we will have your consultation over the phone prior to your first treatment instead of face to face in clinic.

 What happens when I first come for a treatment?

 After the consultation, I’ll leave the room to give you some privacy so that you can undress, keeping your underwear on, and then snuggle up comfy and warm under the sheet and blanket on the couch.
 If you do not want to get undressed, just let me know, I can instead choose points around your clothes.
 You'll remain covered over during your treatment with only body parts exposed which need to be.
 I have extra covers for draping.

 If you are coming for a holistic traditional acupuncture treatment, I will feel your pulses.
 Traditional acupuncturists practise ‘pulse reading’ of both wrists, as each slightly different pulse position tells me about a different meridian in your body and whether it is weak or strong.
 I may also look at your tongue.
 I piece this information together with everything else to choose points.